lpabon/nova-specs/specs/mitaka/approved/fs-attach-detach.rst

 Developer impact
 ----------------

+* This work is needed for one possible goal of having hypervisor mediated access, instead of our current network mediated security model.
+* Together with [1] will enable future enhancements which could simplify the filesystem access workflow.
-We would like to get feedback not only from the Nova community but also from the Manila community.
+* We would like to get feedback not only from the Nova community but also from the Manila community.

 Implementation
 ==============